gada1982/CarND-MPC-Project/README.md

 ```

 The systems steering is between *[-25/25] degree*, which is *[-0.436332/-0.436332] radians* but the signal, which has to be sent to the simulator is a procentual value between *[-1/1]*.
 This has to be considered by:
 ```
 // Normalize steer_value to [-1, 1]
 double steer_value = -vars[delta_start] / deg2rad(25);
 ```
 ## Simulation

 The following [video](https://youtu.be/7zCltY4EiUc) shows a car, controlled by the implemented MPC controller, successfully driving on a given track.

+## Reflection
+The project was very interesting and challenging but the result was convincing.
+The advances through the use of MPC against PID control are immense.
+In contrast to the PID control, which always requires a compromise in tuning and more or less strongly oscillates around the target value, MPC works much better on both straights and curves.

+Future work will be invested to improve parameter settings and manage to drive with higher speed.

 ---
 ## Dependencies